tgarsa/WEKHA/database_access_api/players/Readme.md

 ## The package has the next methods.
 ### Generic
-* build_id: Build a unique ID to identified at each player.
+* _new_id: Build a unique ID to identified at each player, use the name and surname.
+* _invalid_data: To test if some data are previous loaded into the data base.
+* _locate_id: to be sure that we have a different player ID, we count how many players have the same letters in their id_player.

 ### Jugadores
 * add: To add a new player, after to build its id.
-* get_id: To download the data of a player using its ID.
-* get_phone: To download the data of a player using its phone number.
-* get_email: To download the data of a player using its email.
-* get_dni: To download the data of a player using its DNI.
-* get_name: To download the data of a player using its name.
+* get: To recover a player using any of the uniques datas
-* get_id_list:  To download a list of IDs to build a correct ID.
-* update_email: To update the email of the player.
+  * email
-* update_phone: To update the phone of the player.
+  * phone
-* update_nick: To update the nick of the player.
-* update_talla: To update the size of the player.
+  * dni
+  * id_player
-* update_discapacidades: To update the dis-capacities of the player.
+* update: To update a field of a player, we will use the id_player to locate the player.
+We can update more than one fields at the same time.
-* update_observations, add_observations: To update the notes of the players.